Kayana Traylor: Minnesota Lynx (2023)

 Traylor was selected 23rd overall in the Second Round of the 2023 WNBA draft by the Chicago Sky.
 Following training camp with the Sky, Traylor was waived and did not make the Sky's roster.
 On June 26, 2023, Traylor signed a Hardship Contract with the Minnesota Lynx.
 She made her WNBA debut the next day on June 27, 2023, when the Lynx faced off with the Seattle Storm.
 She played a minute of action and did not record any other statistics.
 After spending a month on a hardship contract, Traylor was released on July 20, 2023, after Aerial Powers was activated and returned from injury.

 Traylor joined the Lynx's training camp for the 2024 season and played in two preseason games, but she did not make the final roster.

+Traylor signed a training camp contract with the Indiana Fever on April 13, 2026.
+She was waived on May 6, 2026, before the start of the 2026 regular season.

 Overseas

 Traylor played for Charnay Basket Bourgogne Sud of the Ligue Féminine de Basketball during the 2023–2024 season.

 Traylor played for Bodrum Basketbol of the Women's Basketball Super League from October to December 2024.

 She played for Maccabi Ramat Gan of the Israeli Female Basketball Premier League during the 2024–2025 season.